CyberMask367/PS4-PS5-Cover-Scraper/README.md

 | `download_cover(image_url, output_path)` | Downloads a single image from a URL to disk. |
 | `scrape_game_covers(game_name, output_dir, download)` | Main method — searches PSN and optionally downloads all matching covers. |

 ---

+## ‼️ Issues (hoping to fix soon)

+- Searches pulls from all platfroms so PS3, PSP, PSVita games might show up in the results
+- Searches results might also include image of dlcs
+- The scraper always display upto 20 listings even tho i set the limit to 100, maybe its a limit with the api
+---

 ## ⚠️ Disclaimer